zzg890/vch-docs/docs/management-platform/security/open-api.md

 Given the differing use cases and security considerations of these flows, we stongly recommend registering clients that only support only one authorization flow, based on your specific application needs.
 Avoding registerting a client that supports mutiple flows simultaneously.

-**Reason: **Supporting both flows in the same client might lead to security risks or configuration conflict.
+**Reason:** Supporting both flows in the same client might lead to security risks or configuration conflict.
 For example, tokens issued using client credential could bypass user authentication, potentially inroducing authorization vulnerabilities.

 **Best Practices:**

-- If your application is intended for end-user  interactions, select the **Authorzation Code Flow.**
+- If your application is intended for end-user  interactions, select the **Authorzation Code Flow**.
-- If your application is designed for server-to-sever comunication (e.g.,Open API), select the **Client Credential Flow. **The Open API of SCADA is designed for server-to-server, as the its permissions of APIs are tied to the client ID.
+- If your application is designed for server-to-sever comunication (e.g.,Open API), select the **Client Credential Flow**.The Open API of VC Hub is designed for server-to-server, as the its permissions of APIs are tied to the client ID.

 By selecting the appropriate authorization flow, you can enhance the security of your client while ensuring your application operates in compliance with beset practices.